wuzhengy/TAU/TAU Whitepaper v2 PPOT.md

 2. six months time frame.
 3. transaction que and mesasge que.
 4. voting for consensus point.
+5. why 6 months, and it is configurable.
+6. off chain archive.

 for both que, maxium is 100 members, each one has up to 10 txs.
 ## 挖矿算法